zhaojh329/oui/docs/uci/components.md

 |------------ |------------ |---------- |-------------|-------- |
 | initial | initial value | array | — | — |
 | suggestions | recommended tips | array | — | — |

+## uci-option-file

+Similar to the input box, but support for select file.